jacobrogers603/mark_my_words/to-do.md

 - sign out should redirect to auth page in all scenarios
 - If you type mark-my-words.net/<directoryName> you go there despite authentication: It will assume it is a public directory and that it is the root note and take you there
 - deleting a note causes an error in the console despite doing the action correctly
+- Pressing close w/o saving while editing a public note brings you back to the private directoryItems page instead of the public profile page

 ## Pri III